NobodyXu/bookmarks/cpp/web_server/fastcgi.md

     Open source, but required to preserve copy right notice.

-    The API is similar to `stdio.h` and writen in C.
+    The API is similar to `stdio.h` (not modern API, but instead useful for migration from CGI) and writen in C.